Ian Knox (admiral): Naval career

 In 1982 Knox was promoted to rear admiral and appointed Chief of Naval Operational Requirements and Plans.
 He briefly served as Deputy Chief of Naval Staff in 1984, before he was made Flag Officer Commanding HM Australian Fleet in 1985.
 In the Queen's Birthday Honours list that year, Knox was appointed an Officer of the Order of Australia for his service in the former two positions.
 After almost two years in command of the Fleet, Knox was posted to Canberra as Assistant Chief of Defence Force (Policy) in January 1987 for six months, before he was promoted vice admiral and appointed Vice Chief of the Defence Force (VCDF) in succession to Air Marshal Ray Funnell, who had been appointed Chief of the Air Staff.
 From 1988, Knox occupied a dual role as VCDF and Commander Joint Forces Australia.
 Advanced to a Companion of the Order of Australia in July 1989, Knox retired from the RAN that September after 42 years of service and was succeeded as VCDF by Vice Admiral Alan Beaumont.

 Retirement

 Knox served on the board of directors of several companies following his retirement from the RAN, including Australia Sonar Systems, Oceanic Capital Corporation and Thomson-CSF Pacific Holdings.
 Recreationally, he enjoyed tennis, traveling and, having obtained a pilot's license in 1988, flying.
 He was also an active Legatee in the Sydney area, having joined the organisation in 2000.
-Knox lived in Lavender Bay, a harbourside suburb on Sydney's North Shore.
+Knox lived in Lavender Bay.

 Knox died on 14 January 2024, at the age of 90.